equalframework/equal-doc/docs/architecture-concepts/seeding.md

 | **fields**          | Associative array mapping fields to their related values.    |
 | **set_object_data** | Maps fields from the created object to be used later in relationships domain. |
 | **relations**       | Relational fields descriptor, telling how to handle the object relations (many2one, one2many and many2many). |

+!!! note "generation attribute"
+    In the entity schema, described with `getColumns()` method, the `generation` attribute allows to specifies how the field's values should be generated.
+This attribute must refer to a static method of the targeted entity (with no arguments).